Association

 - Promotion of Cooperation with Osaka Prefectural Government

-- Ensuring common understanding of issues related to GQP/GMP/GDP through regular information sharing and opinion exchange with the Osaka Prefectural Government.
+- To seek common understanding of issues related to GQP/GMP/GDP through regular information sharing and opinion exchange with Osaka Prefectural Government, and to address challenges.

-- Active participation in the “Standard Evaluation Examination Sectional Meeting for Pharmaceutical Products under the Osaka Prefecture Pharmaceutical Affairs Council”, providing the Committee’s opinions on GQP/GMP issues.
+- Active participation in the “Standard Evaluation Examination Sectional Meeting for Pharmaceutical Products under the Osaka Prefecture Pharmaceutical Affairs Council”, providing the Committee’s opinions on GQP/GMP issues, and disseminating relevant information to member companies.

 - Cooperation with the GMP Team under the “Pharmaceutical Affairs Division Manager Meeting in Kansai Region”